16

 Do I need a Permit to climb Island Peak?
 If so, How Can I get the Permit?
 What is the cost for Permits?

 Yes, you absolutely need a permit to climb Island Peak.
-You require 3 different permits, and here is everything in quick;
+You require 3 different permits, and here is everything in a quick;

 Permit Type Issuing Authority Cost (USD) Key Details